MicrosoftDocs/powerbi-docs/powerbi-docs/report-builder-data.md

 ---
-title: Report Data in Power BI Report Builder
+title: Report data in Power BI Report Builder
 author: maggiesMSFT
 ms.author: maggies
 manager: kfile
 ms.reviewer: ""
-ms.prod: reporting-services
-ms.prod_service: reporting-services-native
-ms.technology: report-data
+ms.service: powerbi
+ms.subservice: report-builder
 ms.topic: conceptual
 ms.custom: seodec18
 ms.date: 06/06/2019
 ---

-# Report Data in Power BI Report Builder
+# Report data in Power BI Report Builder

   Report data can come from multiple sources of data in your organization.
 Your first step in designing a report is to create data sources and datasets that represent the underlying report data.
 Each data source includes data connection information.
 Each dataset includes a query command that defines the set of fields to use as data from a data source.
 To visualize data from each dataset, add a data region, such as a table, matrix, chart, or map.
 When the report is processed, the queries run on the data source, and each data region expands as needed to display the query results for the dataset.